uber/crumb/README.md

 [`ServiceLoader`](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html), but at
 compile-time and with annotations.

-To prevent a traditional approach of manually loading the implementations, Crumb allows us to automatically discover and utilize the Feature classes amongst the dependencies.
+To prevent a traditional approach of manually loading the implementations, Crumb makes it possible to automatically discover and utilize the `Feature` classes on the classpath.

+#### Producing metadata

-A given feature implementation looks like this in our library:
+A given `Feature` implementation looks like this in a library:

 ```java
 public class LibraryPluginImpl implements Feature {